-The first QMC calculation of the A=6-7 weak transitions in the basic model was carried out with the Variational Monte Carlo (VMC) method in Ref.
-[11].
+The first QMC calculation of the A = 6-7 weak transitions in the basic model was carried out with the Variational Monte Carlo (VMC) method in Ref.
+[13].
 It used nuclear axial currents including, apart from the (one-body) GT operator, two-body operators, which arise naturally in a meson-exchange picture (π - and ρ -exchange, and $\rho\pi$ -transition mechanisms) and when excitations of nucleon resonances (notably the Δ isobar) are taken into account.
 These two-body operators, multiplied by hadronic form factors so as to regularize their short-range behavior in configuration space, were then constrained to reproduce the GT matrix element contributing to tritium β decay by adjusting the poorly known N-to- Δ axial coupling constant (see Ref.
-[19] for a recent summary).
+[23] for a recent summary).

 Yet, the calculations of Ref.
-[11] were based on approximate VMC wave functions to describe the nuclear states involved in the transitions.
+[13] were based on approximate VMC wave functions to describe the nuclear states involved in the transitions.
 This shortcoming was remedied in the subsequent GFMC study of Ref.
-[12], which, however, only retained the one-body GT operator.
+[14], which, however, only retained the one-body GT operator.
 Adding to the GFMC-calculated one-body matrix elements the VMC estimates of two-body contributions obtained in Ref.
-[11] led Pervin et al. [12] to speculate that a full GFMC calculation of these A=6-7 weak transitions might be in agreement with the measured values.
+[13] led Pervin et al. [14] to speculate that a full GFMC calculation of these A=6-7 weak transitions might be in agreement with the measured values.

-The last three decades have witnessed the emergence of chiral effective field theory (χEFT) [20].
-In χEFT , the symmetries of quantum chromodynamics (QCD), in particular its approximate chiral symmetry, are used to systematically constrain classes of Lagrangians describing, at low energies, the interactions of baryons (nucleons and Δ isobars) with pions as well as the interactions of these hadrons with electroweak fields [21, 22].
-Thus γEFT provides a direct link between QCD and its symmetries, on one side, and the strong and electroweak interactions in nuclei, on the other.
+The last three decades have witnessed the emergence of chiral effective field theory (χEFT) [24].
+In χEFT , the symmetries of quantum chromodynamics (QCD), in particular its approximate chiral symmetry, are used to systematically constrain classes of Lagrangians describing, at low energies, the interactions of nucleons and Δ isobars with pions as well as the interactions of these hadrons with electroweak fields [25, 26].
+Thus χEFT provides a direct link between QCD and its symmetries, on one side, and the strong and electroweak interactions in nuclei, on the other.
 Germane to the subject of the present letter are, in particular, the recent χEFT derivations up to one loop of nuclear axial currents reported in Refs.
-[23, 24].
+[27, 28].
 Both these studies were based on time-ordered perturbation theory and a power-counting scheme à la Weinberg, but adopted different prescriptions for isolating non-iterative terms in reducible contributions.
-There are differences-the origin of which is yet unresolved-in the loop corrections associated with box diagrams in these two independent derivations.